 How to react to a suspicious phone call or voicemail

 Always verify the caller's identity before you provide any personal information.
 If you have any doubts concerning phone calls claiming to originate from the HKJC, you may call our Customer Care hotline 1817 or email us at firstname.lastname@example.org to verify.

 - Provide credit card information for betting purposes, or

-- Provide personal information such as password/security code, bank or credit card information via email or phone calls
+- Provide personal information such as password/security code, bank or credit card information via email, SMS or phone calls

 - Do not log on to the HKJC website through hyperlinks or QR Codes embedded in third-party websites, mobile apps, emails or SMS messages.
 You may either type the URL of websites such as www.hkjc.com, bet.hkjc.com, cc.hkjc.com or www.priority.hkjc.com etc into a newly opened browser page to log on to your account directly, or bookmark the websites for future access.